 “ Our objective is not to perform and discuss a detailed calibration of the coupled models as this is beyond the scope of this sediment model development paper.
 Rather we want to showcase the feasibility of the model coupling, illustrate the range of results and thus information that can be generated with OMEN-SED and verify that model results capture the main observed global benthic biogeochemical features.”

-The reviewer is correct when saying that the validation of the coupled model requires more work.
-However, our objective was not to validate the coupled model as mentioned in the comment.
-As stated in the manuscript (page 45):

-“ Our objective is not to perform and discuss a detailed calibration of the coupled models as this is beyond the scope of this sediment model development paper.
-Rather we want to showcase the feasibility of the model coupling, illustrate the range of results and thus information that can be generated with OMEN-SED and verify that model results capture the main observed global benthic biogeochemical features.”

-We think, demonstrating the successful coupling of OMEN-SED to an ESM is very important for the paper.
+We think that demonstrating how OMEN-SED can be coupled to an ESM and illustrating the type of output/information generated by OMEN-SED within such a coupling is a central aspect of the model description paper.

-However, we are fine with trimming down this section (as in the re-submitted version) and we will discuss an improved model-data analysis (also using observations of SWI-fluxes) in a follow-up publication (as also suggested by reviewer #3 K. Wallmann).
+However, we are fine with trimming down this section (as in the re-submitted version).
+We will discuss an improved model-data analysis (also using observations of SWI-fluxes) in a follow-up publication (as also suggested by reviewer #3 K. Wallmann).